emqx/blog/en/202104/url-mqtt-and-coap.md

 You can find help on how to install and run EMQ X Broker [here](https://docs.emqx.io/en/broker/v4.3/index.html).

-Open Dashboard, click on Plugin on the left, search for CoAP on the right, and click on Launch to run the `CoAP Plugin` (default port 5683).
+Open Dashboard, click on Plugin on the left, search for CoAP on the right, and click `Start` to run the `CoAP Plugin` (default port 5683).
 ![WechatIMG13.png](https://static.emqx.net/images/3358349652fcf16052d5354bf8fa543f.png)